 Andrew T. Bradshaw

-Judge Andrew T. “Andy” Bradshaw, an honors graduate of Texas Christian University and Baylor University School of Law, has served as a full-time municipal judge for the City of Fort Worth since 2006.
+Judge Andrew "Andy" Bradshaw, an honors graduate of Texas Christian University and Baylor University School of Law, has served as a full-time municipal judge for the City of Fort Worth since 2006.
 His past and current civic activities include service as president of the Ridglea North Neighborhood Association for seven years, volunteer work for Recovery Resource Council (formerly Tarrant Council on Alcoholism and Drug Abuse), and service as chancellor for Trinity Episcopal Church.
 His wife, Margaret, is a professor at Texas Christian University, and his two sons, Charles and James, are students in the Fort Worth Independent School District.

 Raquel D. Brown

-Judge Brown graduated from Duncanville High School in Duncanville, Texas and matriculated through Howard University in Washington, D.C. earning a bachelor’s degree in international business with a minor in marketing in 1993.
+Judge Brown graduated from Duncanville High School in Duncanville, Texas and matriculated through Howard University in Washington, D.C. earning a bachelor's degree in international business with a minor in marketing in 1993.
 Judge Brown became a founding member of the National Council of Negro Women Howard University Chapter and served as finance chairperson for her sorority, Delta Sigma Theta Sorority, Inc. a public service sorority.
 Judge Brown earned a Juris Doctor from Southern Methodist University (SMU) in Dallas, Texas where she also became a law student mentor to various elementary schools hosting mock trials.
 Judge Brown interned with Legal Aid of North Texas in Dallas and practiced law under a provisional license as a 3L for the SMU criminal law clinic.
 She later worked as a public defender for Dallas County and first-chaired more than 50 criminal cases.
 Judge Brown accepted an appointment in 2005 with the City of Dallas Municipal Court as an Associate Judge presiding over the trial court, assault family violence court, traffic court, juvenile court, code compliance and served as criminal magistrate until 2010.
 While in private practice Judge Brown was appointed to the Texas Board of Pardons and Paroles as counsel for parole hearings.
-Judge Brown continued in private serving as a volunteer attorney for the Dallas Bar Association through the Dallas Voluntary Attorney Program and as an E-Mentor for the Dallas Independent School District.
-Judge Brown accepted an appointment to the City of Fort Worth Municipal Court in 2012 as a fulltime judge presiding over trial court, juvenile court, code compliance, traffic court, truancy court and serve as a criminal magistrate.
-Judge Brown serves as a TMCEC presentation faculty member, Tarrant County Truancy Reform Committee court chairperson, and as board manager for the YMCA McDonald Southeast of Fort Worth and a host of various civic organizations.
+Judge Brown continued in private serving as a volunteer attorney for the Dallas Bar Association through the Dallas Voluntary Attorney Program and as an E-Mentor for Dallas ISD.
+Judge Brown accepted an appointment to the City of Fort Worth Municipal Court in 2012 as a full time judge presiding over trial court, juvenile court, code compliance, traffic court, truancy court and serve as a criminal magistrate.
+Judge Brown serves as a TMCEC presentation faculty member, Tarrant County Truancy Reform Committee court chairperson and as board manager for the YMCA McDonald Southeast of Fort Worth and a host of various civic organizations.

 Ann Y. Collins

-Judge Collins has been an Associate Municipal Court Judge for the City of Fort Worth since 2014.
+Judge Ann Collins has been an Associate Municipal Court Judge for the City of Fort Worth since 2014.
 Prior to this position she served as a city Judge Pro Tempore.
-She received a bachelor’s degree in sociology from the University of Houston and a Juris Doctor from Thurgood Marshall School of Law, Texas Southern University where she was earned American Jurisprudence Awards - Contracts and Criminal Law.
+She received a bachelor's degree in sociology from the University of Houston and a Juris Doctor from Thurgood Marshall School of Law, Texas Southern University where she was earned American Jurisprudence Awards - Contracts and Criminal Law.